Visit the Newport History Kiosk

 NWS funded the renovation of the Newport SP’s history kiosk in 2021.
 It is located near the picnic area at Lot 3.

-Out of wilderness, into a bustling logging and lumber-mill town, and a return to wilderness:
+Out of wilderness, into a bustling logging and lumber-mill town, and then a return to wilderness:

-The nearby forests were logged in the winter season.
+The surrounding forests were logged in the winter season.
 Cordwood was stacked at the shoreline, waiting for the warmer weather that would allow shipping vessels to dock and load the harvested timber from the pier.
 Most of the lumber was destined for the fast-growing cities of Milwaukee, Racine, and Chicago.

 German immigrant, Chicago jeweler, and (eventually) the largest private landowner in Door County, Ferdinand Hotz purchased land around Newport and Europe Lake in 1915.
-In 1919, when Fish Creek became too ‘hectic’ for him, he sought refuge on his property at the tip of the Door peninsula.
+In 1919, when Fish Creek became too ‘hectic’ for him, he sought refuge on his property at the northern tip of the Door peninsula.
 He constructed a hand-hewn log cottage overlooking Europe Lake where he and his family could enjoy the solitude of the woods and water.

 Hotz’s philosophy of nature was to leave all living things in their place, undisturbed.
 Continuing this ideal, his children and grandchildren chose to preserve the family’s Newport property for posterity, requesting the State of Wisconsin preserve the land in its natural state.